January 22–February 14, 2021

 Presented by Deputy Curator Christopher Herron, chosen from the collection assembled by Founding Director & Curator Hugh Grant.

-This page contains supplemental information and explores themes from the exhibition, but does not include all 33 works available to see in person at Kirkland Museum through March 14, 2021.
+This page contains supplemental information and explores themes from the exhibition, but does not include all 33 works in the exhibition.

 Welcome to 2021!

 It’s a new year and we are ready for a renewal, a fresh start, a rebirth.
-New Year / New View, the first of five exhibitions planned for 2021, is an exciting look at work new to the Kirkland Museum collection.
+New Year / New View is an exciting look at work new to the Kirkland Museum collection.

 Kirkland Museum’s collection of Colorado & regional artworks continues to grow.
 To celebrate moving into a new year, Kirkland Museum features newly-acquired and never-before-seen works from the Colorado & Regional Art collection.